takmo/website/index.md

 ## Howdy, friend.

 My name is Randall.
 I am a 20 year old student from a small town in Texas.
 A sinner saved by grace.
-I currently reside in the Seattle area and work as a Software Developer Intern for Microsoft.

-During the academic year, I am a full-time student at Texas A&M University in College Station, Texas, where I am majoring in Computer Science and minoring in Music.
+I currently reside in College Station, Texas, where I work as a Software Developer and pursue my studies in both Computer Science and Music at Texas A&M University.

 Professional interest areas: distributed computing, web-scale systems, human-computer interaction, educational games, interactive/responsive media,